wpswings/pdf-generator-for-wp/README.txt

 == Changelog ==

+1.1.2 - Released on 13 January 2023 =

+* New: Compatible with the latest WP and WC
+* Fix: Security issue fixes

 = 1.1.1 - Released on 23 November 2022 =

-* New : Compatible with latest WP and WC
+* New: Compatible with latest WP and WC
-* Fix : For showing gallery images row wise in default template you need to check the checkbox provided inside the body tab
+* Fix: For showing gallery images row-wise in the default template you need to check the checkbox provided inside the body tab

 = 1.1.0 - Released on 27 September 2022 =

-* New : Compatible with latest WP and WC
+* New: Compatible with latest WP and WC
-* New : Compatible with php8
+* New: Compatible with php8
-* New : Show pdf icon based on the selected user roles
+* New: Show pdf icon based on the selected user roles
-* Fix : Minor bug fixes (font and template issue)
+* Fix: Minor bug fixes (font and template issues)

 = 1.0.9 - Released on 21 July 2022 =

-* New : Export PDF( Post, Pages and Product) in  Bulk  from Admin Dashboard
+* New: Export PDF( Post, Pages and Product) in  Bulk  from Admin Dashboard
-* Fix :  Minor Bug Fixes
+* Fix:  Minor Bug Fixes

 = 1.0.8 - Released on 26 June 2022 =

-* New : Added Footer Customization (Author, Date and Title)
+* New: Added Footer Customization (Author, Date and Title)
-* New : Added Show Multiple Images In A Single Row
+* New: Added Show Multiple Images In A Single Row
-* New : Added Show Meta Fields Row Wise
+* New: Added Show Meta Fields Row Wise
-* Fix : Minor Bug Fixes
+* Fix: Minor Bug Fixes

 = 1.0.7 - Released on 20 May 2022 =

-* New : Minor Bug Fixes
+* New: Minor Bug Fixes
-* New : Compatible with latest WP and WC
+* New: Compatible with latest WP and WC

 = 1.0.6 - Released on 11 April 2022 =

-* New : Some substantial changes across different areas of the plugin.
+* New: Some substantial changes across different areas of the plugin.
-* New : Compatible with latest WP and WC
+* New: Compatible with latest WP and WC
-* Fix : Minor Bug Fixes
+* Fix: Minor Bug Fixes

 = 1.0.5 - Released on 03 February 2022 =

-* New : Change author from MakeWebBetter to WP Swings
+* New: Change author from MakeWebBetter to WP Swings
 * New : Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=pdf-org-page&utm_campaign=official).
-* New : Compatible with latest WP and WC
+* New: Compatible with latest WP and WC
-* Fix : Minor bug fixes
+* Fix: Minor bug fixes

 = 1.0.4 - Released on 26 November 2021 =

 * New : Compatibility with latest WP(5.8.2) and WC(5.9).
-* Fix : Minor bug fixes
+* Fix: Minor bug fixes

 = 1.0.3 - Released on 29 October 2021 =

-* New : Multisite Compatibility added
+* New: Multisite Compatibility added
-* Fix : Minor bug fixes
+* Fix: Minor bug fixes

 = 1.0.2 - Released on 21 September 2021 =

-* New : WPML Compatibility
+* New: WPML Compatibility
-* Fix : Minor bug fixes
+* Fix: Minor bug fixes

 = 1.0.1 - Released on 30 July 2021 =

-* New : Shortcode updated
+* New: Shortcode updated
-* Fix : Minor bug fixes
+* Fix: Minor bug fixes
-* Fix : Content issue resolved while using shortcode.
+* Fix: Content issue resolved while using shortcode.

 = 1.0.0 =